seanbarrydev/instruct.design/content/projects/ipg-campaign-workflow.md

 ## Tools

 - ### **Keynote**
-  An initial prototype of the workflow model was created in Keynote to create a template and organize stages and inputs across a campaign.
+  An initial prototype of the workflow model was created in [Keynote](https://www.apple.com/keynote/) to create a template and organize stages and inputs across a campaign.

 - ### **Adobe Illustrator**
-  Once the initial prototype was approved by key stakeholders, each stage in the campaign lifecycle was designed on a separate artboard within Illustrator.
+  Once the initial prototype was approved by key stakeholders, each stage in the campaign lifecycle was designed on a separate artboard within [Adobe Illustrator](https://www.adobe.com/products/illustrator.html).
 Layers and shapes were named strategically in order to export artboards as SVG files with appropriate id and class names.

 - ### **Bulma**
   [Bulma](https://bulma.io/) is a CSS Flexbox-based framework for designing websites, apps, user interfaces and more.
 It was used to create the general layout for the interactive model as well as the navigation features.

 - ### **Greensock**
-  [Greensock](https://greensock.com/) is a Javascript library for designing responsive animations in websites and apps.
+  [Greensock](https://greensock.com/) is a JavaScript library for designing responsive animations in websites and apps.
 It was used to program the interactivity for navigating between different stages in the model.